 Passengers on public transport, including the Gozo ferry, must wear face masks.

 Masks are mandatory in all public spaces, indoor and outdoor, for all those aged three and over, with fines levied for non-compliance.
-From 1 July a maximum of 2 people may remove their masks in outside public spaces if they have been vaccinated and they have an official vaccination certificate.
-Currently only Maltese issued certificates will be accepted as proof of vaccination.
+From 1 July a maximum of two people may remove their masks in outside public spaces if they have been vaccinated and they have an official vaccination certificate.

 Museums and tourist sites, non-essential shops and services such as hairdressers all reopened in April.